Posts

 Stay-at-home dude

-A friend posted a link to this article on Slate about a married man with no kids who is a homemaker.
+A friend posted a link to this article on Slate about a married man with no kids who is a homemaker .
 I loved the article.
 Due, in no small part, to the fact that this very well could have been how my life ended up.
 At one point in my life I was a physics major dating a chemical engineer - pretty clear who was going to be earning the big bucks there.
+While I only remember pieces of specific conversation, I do remember talking about multiple times.
+I married a woman who has a passion for what she does, but unlike the engineering major ex I’m definitely the primary breadwinner.

 From Sasha: A change in leadership.